bowale01/A-Developer-s-Guide-to-Efficient-AI-Prompting/README.md

 **Scenario: Debugging a single function**

-You have a 400-line file with a bug in one function.
+You have a 400 lines file with a bug in one function.

 ❌ What most people do:
 Paste the entire 400-line file.